-This crochet hook is made from BLACK PALM and GABON EBONY.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+This exotic looking crochet hook is made from Black Palm.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 Black Palm is highly variable in weight, strength, and hardness.

 Black Palm consist of black fibers embedded in a lighter tan or light brown colored body.
 Fibers are more densely packed toward the outside of the tree trunk, becoming more and more sparse toward the center of the tree.
 The center core of the tree is soft and contains none of the darker vascular bundles that give the wood its characteristic look and hardness.
 Black Palm is nearly opposite of the typical woods with harder wood being the heartwood and the outer. sapwood being softer.

 Common uses are flooring, boatbuilding, walking sticks, knife and tool handles, rafters, furniture, and turned objects.